Ridge Road Garden Center products:

 There's no such thing as a plant that deer will never eat.
-However, these plants are good, deer-resistant choices: Lilac, Forsythia, Spirea, Potentilla, Bee Balm, Flowering Dogwood, Coneflower, Shasta Daisy, Columbine, most ferns, Russian sage, Foxglove and Ornamental grasses.
+However, these plants are good, deer-resistant choices: Lilac, Forsythia, Iris, Spirea, Potentilla, Bee Balm, Flowering Dogwood, Coneflower, Shasta Daisy, Columbine, most ferns, Russian sage, Foxglove and Ornamental grasses.

 Following are a great list of deer resistant plants that won't get too tall, but will provide a great visual barrier.
 Other qualities of the following plants are that they are deer resistant and drought resistant.
 They also grow fairly fast!